 With the emergence of Artificial Intelligence (AI) and Machine Learning, technology has become an integral seat of thought, regardless of the industry.
 With such integration, it seems scary to see the effects of these on our social and inter-personal lives.
 Indeed, when it comes to managing tasks, AI is without a doubt the most useful technology.

-architecture leads to loopholes in our lives and especially in our careers.
+However, the impact it has on our neural architecture leads to loopholes in our lives and especially in our careers.
 According to hbr.org, “37% of executives say that managers’ lack of understanding of cognitive technologies hampers AI adoption.”
 As these automation technologies keep on achieving more, we need to acquire skills that build our neural architecture to stop the neural hijacking from the advent of these technologies.

 Intelligence and Technology work together?

 In general, there are a lot of jobs that machines can perform with the utmost efficiency in comparison to humans.
 Especially, that needs absolute accuracy like the accumulation of data, examining the data, illustrating the outcomes, figuring out the best-suited course of action, and enforcing this action.
 However, the seat of planning and organizing actions towards a goal still lies in the hands of humans.